 Living in Hong Kong

 Eligible staff members and their families may be provided with on-campus accommodation in accordance with their terms of appointment.
-The University has 416 Senior Staff Quarters and 40 University Apartments on campus most with stunning sea views.
-Staff members will be required to pay a rent at a rate determined by the University, which is currently 10% of basic monthly salary depending on the category of the allocated accommodation.
+The University currently has around 450 Senior Staff Quarters on campus most with stunning sea views.
+Staff members will be required to pay a rent at a rate determined by the University, which is currently 7.5% / 10% of basic monthly salary depending on the category of the allocated accommodation.